Blaine Robison, M.A.

 Another current fad among some believers is of returning to the supposed vegetarian diet of primeval earth, it too without biblical foundation and a clear rebellion against God's instruction in Genesis 9:3.
 Asceticism in the form of severe diet restriction, no doubt fueled by Stoic philosophy, had its influence on first century disciples, which Paul addressed in Romans 14:1-3.
 From the Jewish point of view, since God created everything for our enjoyment, nothing is profane.
 This view is expressed in the rabbinic saying: "Man will have to give account in the future for every lawful enjoyment offered to him which he has ungratefully refused" (TJ, Kidd.
 4:12, 66d).

-Paul received a revelation of a future danger to the body of Messiah that predicted changed philosophy and practices in Christianity that have endured to the present day.
+Paul received a revelation of a future danger to the body of Messiah that predicted changed philosophy and practices that have endured to the present day.
 Paul's admonition should not be ignored.

 "But the Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons, by means of the hypocrisy of liars seared in their own conscience as with a branding iron, men who forbid marriage and advocate abstaining from foods which God has created to be gratefully shared in by those who believe and know the truth.
 For everything created by God is good, and nothing is to be rejected if it is received with gratitude; for it is sanctified by means of the word of God and prayer."
 (1Tim 4:1-5 NASB)